Burke and Wills expedition: HMVS Victoria

-On 4 August 1861, HMVS Victoria under the Command of William Henry Norman sailed from Hobson's Bay in Victoria with orders to search the Gulf of Carpentaria.
-The Victorian Government also chartered Firefly (188 tons, built 1843) to assist with transportation.
-Firefly left Hobson's Bay (Melbourne) on 29 July and arrived at Moreton Bay (Brisbane) on 10 August 1861, the same day as HMVS Victoria.
-Firefly transported the Queensland party led by William Landsborough, and thirty horses.
-The two ships sailed for the Gulf of Carpentaria on 24 August 1861.
+On 4 August 1861, HMCSS Victoria, under the Command of William Henry Norman, sailed from Hobson's Bay with orders to search the Gulf of Carpentaria.
+The Victorian government also chartered Firefly (188 tons, built 1843) to assist with transportation.
+Firefly left Hobson's Bay on 29 July and arrived at Moreton Bay in Brisbane on 10 August 1861, the same day as Victoria.
+Firefly transported the Queensland party led by William Landsborough, along with thirty horses.
+The two ships sailed for the Gulf on 24 August 1861.

-The ships became separated in a storm on 1 September and Firefly hit a reef off Sir Charles Hardy Islands.
-The crew were able to free and save 26 of the horses by cutting a hole in the side of the ship.
+The ships became separated in a storm on 1 September, and Firefly hit a reef off Sir Charles Hardy Islands.
+The crew were able to free and save twenty-six of the horses by cutting a hole in the side of the ship.
 Victoria arrived shortly afterwards.
 Firefly was repaired and able to be towed by Victoria.
-They recommenced their journey on 22 September, arriving near Sweers Island and Albert River on 29 September, where they rendezvoused with the brig Gratia and the schooner Native Lass, which had also been chartered by the Victorian Government as support.
+They recommenced their journey on 22 September, arriving near Sweers Island and Albert River on 29 September, where they rendezvoused with the brig Gratia and the schooner Native Lass, which had also been chartered by the Victorian government as support.
 They established a land base on Sweers, after visiting Bentinck Island and finding it inhabited by "hostile natives".

 Using Victoria's boats, Firefly was manoeuvred up the Albert River some 20 miles to a suitable place to transfer the horses and stores to land.

 Queensland Relief Expedition

-After disembarking from Victoria in November, the Queensland Relief Expedition, under the leadership of William Landsborough, searched the gulf coast for the missing expedition.
-The party proceeded south and while they found no trace of the Burke and Wills party they continued all the way to Melbourne arriving in August 1862.
+After disembarking from Victoria in November, Landsborough's Queensland Relief Expedition searched the north coast for the missing expedition.
+The party proceeded south and, while they found no trace of Burke's party, they continued all the way to Melbourne arriving in August 1862.
 This was the first European expedition to traverse mainland Australia from northern to southern coast.
+Landsborough named various geographical entities along the way, such as the Barkly Tableland, Gregory River and Aramac Creek.
+On reaching the Thomson River, they were guided along the best routes by the local Aboriginal people, while at the Barcoo River they had a skirmish with a clan of the Kuungkari, resulting in one of these people being shot dead.
 In 1881, the Queensland Parliament awarded Landsborough £2000 for his achievements as an explorer.

 Victorian Relief Expedition

 Frederick Walker led the Victorian Relief Expedition.
 The party, consisting of twelve mounted men, seven of them ex-troopers from the Native Police Corps, started from Rockhampton on 7 September 1861 with the goal of reaching the Gulf of Carpentaria.
-They found traces of Burke and followed them to Burke's northernmost Camp, but lost the trail from there.
-On 4 December, they came across a group of Aborigines, killing 12 in the fight that ensued.
-On 7 December, Walker met up with the HMVS Victoria in the Gulf.
-Walker's party went on to explore much of the Gulf region.
+On 30 October, they came across a group of Aboriginal people at the Stawell River, killing twelve in the fight that ensued.
+On 25 November, they found traces of Burke's track near the Bynoe River and followed them close to Camp 119 but lost the trail from there.
+On 1 December they had another encounter with a large group of Aboriginals, whom they charged and inflicted a heavy loss upon.
+On 7 December, Walker met up with Commander Norman of Victoria in the Gulf.